 - Add heavy cream to a bowl and whisk until soft peaks form.

 - Place Kirschwasser or water to a small heat proof bowl and sprinkle gelatin evenly over the surface.
 Set aside and allow to sit for 5-10 minutes to bloom.

-- Add the egg yolks with powdered sugar, salt and vanilla extract to a heat proof bowl and beat until light and fluffy.
+- Add the egg yolks with powdered sugar, cocoa powder, salt and vanilla extract to a heat proof bowl and beat until light and fluffy.